 - In the upper right, click Start over.

 - Click in the ENDING POINT box to select the node that ends the path.

-How path analysis works
+How path exploration works

 - Starting / Ending point

 - Add node

 The starting point is the screen or event that begins the path you want to explore.
 It appears as the leftmost column in the visualization.

 For example, begin an ecommerce path with a page that offers choices for different categories of shoes (e.g., men's, women's, athletic, etc.)

 The ending point is the screen or event that ends the path you want to explore.
 It appears as the rightmost column in the visualization.

 A path exploration can have a starting point or an ending point but not both.